-At the Mass, we will hear of Our Lord’s preparation for burial by Mary, the sister of Martha and Lazarus.
+At the Mass, we will hear of Our Lord’s preparation for burial by the Mary, the sister of Martha and Lazarus.
 While she anoints Him with fragrant oil, we also are reminded of Judas’ betrayal and, more sadly, his impending impenitence.
 May the Lord’s Spirit soften our hearts to be more like Mary!

 During the Mass, the Second of the Passion Narratives, from the Gospel according to St. Mark, is read.
-This Passion Narrative depicts Our Lord as the Suffering Servant, who willingly and freely bears the weakness, brokenness, and sin of all humanity.
+This Passion Narrative depicts Our Lord as the Suffering Servant, who willingly and freely bares the weakness, brokenness, and sin of all humanity.
 “Behold the Lamb of God!
 Behold Him who takes away the sin of the world!”

 During the Mass, the Third of the Passion Narratives, from the Gospel according to St. Luke, is read.
 This Passion Narrative depicts Our Lord as the merciful Physician who readily sacrifices Himself to heal our souls.
 Nowhere is this more poignantly presented than in the exchange between Christ and Dismas (the “good” thief on the cross).
 Lord, grant us this same mercy!

 Following Vespers, the first of three Tenebrae services is prayed.
 Tenebrae is a service of prayer conducted in near-darkness.
 This service includes a candle ceremony, where candles are extinguished at the end of each psalm and the Benedictus.
-The central feature of this service is the mystical application of the Lamentations of Jeremiah to our participation in Our Lord’s Passion, and a glorious explanation of Psalm 54 (55) by St Augustine.
+The central feature of this service is the mystical application of the Lamentations of Jeremiah to our participation in Our Lord’s Passion, and a glorious explanation of the Psalm 54 (55) by St Augustine.